GHANA, TOGO, BENIN

 In the past there was the Ngmayem Festival celebrated only by priests however, in the 1940s, the late paramount king “Konor Oklemekuku nene Azu Mate Kole II” transformed this celebration into the communal festival we know today, to promote solidarity and development among people.

-This festival also provides youth with the opportunity to learn their culture, make friends and choose spouses.
+This festival also provides youth with the opportunity to learn about their culture, make friends and choose spouses.

 Traditional chiefs arrive with their entire court and are dressed in their most beautiful attires; an enthusiastic crowd surrounds them and the parade is accompanied by the rhythm of the drums.